Lizbell420/Heeyyy/TO-DO.md

  - [ ] Tab list gets created in Pages/Groups even if no filters are moving posts to tabs
  - [ ] Some Chrome users get storage errors
  - [ ] When users have a gray icon next to their name (when not in a group, for example) the code for the icon is included in the tab name - https://www.facebook.com/groups/SocialFixerUserSupport/permalink/1074831415919072/
- - [ ] Add an "X" to hide the message that filters have been disabled, which will toggle the setting in Advanced

 MEDIUM
 =========